TACC Analysis Portal User Guide

 Accessing the Portal

 The TACC Analysis Portal is available to users with an allocation on any TACC HPC resource.
 Log in to TAP using the same username and password that you use to access the TACC User Portal.
-Once you've logged in you'll be directed to the Home Screen where you can being scheduling jobs.
+Once you've logged in you'll be directed to the Home Screen where you can begin scheduling jobs.

 Figure 1.
 TAP Home Screen